Dwlad90/stylex-swc-plugin/README.md

 ## Deprecated Packages

 > [!WARNING]
-> The packages below are deprecated as of version `0.3.0` and may be removed in the future.
+> The packages below are finaly deprecated as of version `0.5.0` and will be removed in the next minor release.
 Please use the newer alternatives listed above.

 **Core:**